greenfirn/Docker-Events/README.md

 -- Docker Events watcher --
-- install scripts in source folder
+- main build install scripts in source folder

 - start/stop mining with active idle job Clore / Octaspace
 - batch files can be used to send new .conf files to a list of rigs from windows pc